IvoSorokins/TestNG-Automation-April/README.md

 14. In Driver’s age enter your age.
 15. Click search.
 16. Filter cars by Automatic and validate that first displayed car is automatic.

+## Utils:

+### ScreenshotUtil:
+- Utility class for capturing screenshots.
+- Provides a method for capturing screenshots based on test status.

+### TestListener
+- TestNG listener class responsible for capturing screenshots on test success and failure.
+- Implements ITestListener interface.

+### Helpers
+- Utility class containing helper methods for actions with elements.

+### DriverSetup
+- Utility class for setting up and tearing down the Appium Driver before and after test execution.
+- Initializes the driver and performs necessary configurations.

+### Global Variables
+- Contains global variables used across the project.

+### ConfigReader
+- Utility class for reading configuration properties.
+- Provides a method for retrieving properties from config.properties.